TangLongbin/torchcontrol/README.md

-# torchControl
+# torchcontrol

 ## Introduction

-torchControl is a parallel control system simulation and control library based on PyTorch, supporting RL, classical control, and GPU parallelism.
+torchcontrol is a parallel control system simulation and control library based on PyTorch, supporting RL, classical control, and GPU parallelism.

 ## Installation